 Once again, nesting trident in the R environment gives access to a broad range of methods for complementary analysis.
 To better understand the dietary behavior of G. torticornis, we performed an ANOVA on principal components to search for differences between extinct and extant taxa.
 For PC1, G. torticornis significantly differed from Cervus elaphus and Capreolus capreolus.
-C. elaphus is also a mixed-feeding species (Gebert & Verheyden-Tixier, 2001), but in the Bauges Natural Regional Park, its diet comprises a large proportion of grasses (Merceron, Berlioz, et al., 2021).
+C. elaphus is also a mixed-feeding species (Gebert & Verheyden-Tixier, 2001), but in the Bauges Natural Regional Park, its diet comprises a large proportion of grasses (Merceron et al., 2021a).
 This likely increased its dental microwear anisotropy, which explains why it differs from other mixed-feeders that include more lignified tissues than the red deer.
 C. capreolus on the other hand is a selective browser (Redjadj et al., 2014).

 Lastly, variables that contribute to PC2 (Smc1.sd and to some extent, Sk1.sd and s.sl.mean) were significantly lower in G. torticornis compared to all four extant species.
 This point illustrates how dental microwear textures can present original patterns in the fossil record, sometimes completely different to what is known for extant species – perhaps reflecting how different the environmental conditions were at the time.